developer0hye/YOLO-Augmentator/README.md

 In this repositoty, I implemented 6 augmentation methods.

-You can check the results of each method through the visualization.
+You can easily check and understnad the results of each method through the visualization.

 ### Hor-Flip